DataBiosphere/toil/docs/running/cliOptions.rst

                         Only applicable to jobs that do not specify an explicit value for this requirement.
-Fractions of a core (for example 0.1) are supported on some batch systems, namely Mesos and singleMachine.
+Fractions of a core (for example 0.1) are supported on some batch systems, namely Mesos and single_machine.
 Default is 1.0
   --defaultDisk INT     The default amount of disk space to dedicate a job.
                         Only applicable to jobs that do not specify an